 Karen Mailley-Watt has an MA Joint (Hons) and an MLitt in Decorative Arts & Design History from the University of Glasgow.
 Until October 2016 Karen was the Heritage & Outreach Officer for Glasgow City Heritage Trust (GCHT) and Head Organiser of the Gilded Age Project at GCHT.
 She can normally be found with Rachael hanging around historic sites, gothic graveyards or schmoozing at exhibitions.
 Or dog walking, she also likes to walk dogs.

-About Karen’s PhD Research: Glasgow Girls Revisited is an interdisciplinary project that will encompass archival research; material culture analysis of extant artefacts and building decoration; and, as appropriate, experiential learning through replication of craft and artisanal practices.
+About Karen’s PhD Research: Glasgow Girls Revisited is an interdisciplinary project that will encompass archival research; material culture analysis of extant artifacts and building decoration; and, as appropriate, experiential learning through replication of craft and artisanal practices.
 The proposed research will consider the broad communities of production of industrial design in Glasgow over the period 1888-1938, and investigate the place of women in these businesses as both designers and makers (and in some instances owners and managers).

 Rachael Purse has an MA (hons) in History and an MSc in Museum Studies, both from the University of Glasgow.
 Rachael is a positive thinking and confident woman who is